kobehua2028/CS180-Group-Project/README2.md

 - Does not directly interact with SocialMediaDatabase

 ##### Testing:
-Manually run and test code to ensure its functionality.
-(include more detailed testing functionality)
+First run SocialMediaServer to connect the client and server class.
+Then run the main method in SMClient with the test cases to ensure the funcitonlaity of the client class.

-## Server
+## SocialMediaServer
 ##### Purpose:
 Serves as the intermediary between the Client and the SocialMediaDatabase.
 It handles all logic for managing users, posts, comments, and interactions.